pytorch/glow/docs/IR.md

 instruction.
 If the value of the predicate at runtime is set to 'false' then the predicated node or instructions may return any value.
 The program should know to ignore the output of the predicated instruction because it could be zeros or uninitialized memory.
+In training mode, predicated training nodes should not use uninitialized memory to update the weights and instead should pass zeros.
 Predication is a way to accelerate the performance of the network by avoiding some computation.
 The type of the predicate must be a scalar, or a vector that matches the batch size.

 ![](pred.png)